Transformers for Modeling Physical Systems: Experiments and Results

 in which $u_{i}$ and $p$ are the velocity and pressure, respectively. $\nu$ is the viscosity of the fluid.
 We consider modeling the classical problem of flow around a cylinder at various Reynolds number defined by $Re = u_{in}d/\nu$ in which $u_{in}=1$ and $d=2$ are the inlet velocity and cylinder diameter, respectively.
 In this work, we choose to develop a surrogate model to predict the solution at any Reynolds number between $Re \sim\mathcal{U}\left(100, 750\right)$.
 This problem is a fairly classical flow to investigate in scientific machine learning with various levels of difficulty~\citep{lee2017prediction, morton2018deep, lusch2018deep, han2019novel, xu2020multi, geneva2020multi}.
 Here we choose one of the more difficult forms: model the flow starting at a steady state flow field at $t=0$.
-Meaning the model is provided zero information on the structure of the cylinder wake during testing.
+Meaning the model is provided zero information on the structure of the cylinder wake during testing other than the viscosity.

-Training, validation and testing data is obtained from using the OpenFOAM simulator~\citep{jasak2007openfoam}, from which a rectangular structured sub-domain is sampled centered around the cylinder's wake.
-Given that the flow is two-dimensional, our model will predict the $x$-velocity, $y$-velocity and pressure fields, $\left\{\bm{u}_{x}, \bm{u}_{y}, \bm{p}\right\}\in\mathbb{R}^{3 \times 128 \times 64}$.
-The training, validation and test data sets consist of $27$, $6$ and $7$ fluid flow simulations respectively with $400$ time-steps each at a physical time-step size of $\Delta t = 0.5$.
+Training, validation and testing data is obtained using the OpenFOAM simulator~\citep{jasak2007openfoam}, from which a rectangular structured sub-domain is sampled centered around the cylinder's wake.
+Given that the flow is two-dimensional, our model will predict the $x$-velocity, $y$-velocity and pressure fields, $\left(\bm{u}_{x}, \bm{u}_{y}, \bm{p}\right)\in\mathbb{R}^{3 \times 64 \times 128}$.
+The training, validation and test data sets consist of $27$, $6$ and $7$ fluid flow simulations, respectively with $400$ time-steps each at a physical time-step size of $\Delta t = 0.5$.
 As a base line model, we train a convolutional encoder-decoder model with a stack of three convolutional LSTMs~\citep{xingjian2015convolutional} in the center.
-We note that convolutional LSTMs have been used extensively in recent scientific machine learning literature for modeling various physical systems~\citep{han2019novel, wiewel2019latent, tang2020deep, geneva2020multi}, thus can be considered a state-of-the-art approach.
+The input for this model consists of the velocity fields, pressure field and viscosity of the fluid.
+We note that convolutional LSTMs have been used extensively in recent scientific machine learning literature for modeling various physical systems including fluid dynamics~\citep{han2019novel, wiewel2019latent, tang2020deep, geneva2020multi, maulik2021reduced}, thus can be considered a state-of-the-art approach.
 The convolutional LSTM model is trained for $500$ epochs.